adamaske/Kostull/README.md

 # Kostull

 Kostull is a C++ project for fast startup of new projects.
-[PyKosbot](https://github.com/adamaske/PyKosbot) is an example for interfacing with Kosbot from python.

 # TODO
 - [ ] How to turn this into a nice git submodule